JacobPaxton/data_science_notes/notes_v3.md

 - The regression line is indicated by the regression equation
     * A regression equation looks like this: `y = a1x1 + a2x2 + a3x3 + ...`
     * Each independent variable (each feature) has a "coefficient" (line slope)
+    * Regression equations (each is a line's equation) have an intercept
     * Feature coefficients are added together in the regression equation
 - Many regression lines are plotted; a loss function calculates each line's loss
     * The regression line with least loss is best